ThatGuyNameZack/csgo-scripts/README.md

 # csgo-scripts
-im really experienced with csgo autoexec but sure you can have mine
+im not really experienced with csgo autoexec but sure you can have mine